How do you find accessible accommodation with a lung condition?

-When choosing accommodation, make sure it will have all the facilities you need.
+When choosing accommodation, make sure it has all the facilities you need.
 For example:

 - lifts or ramps